Hemantsf/oxford/README.md

 # Course Management API

-This API provides endpoints to manage courses, categories, and course-related data such as price, difficulty, duration, format, certification, popularity, and release date.
+This API provides endpoints to manage courses, categories, and course-related data such as instructor,price, difficulty, duration, format, certification, popularity, and release date.

 ## Table of Contents
 - [Project Overview](#project-overview)